 - Named After Somebody Famous: Their homeworld and nation are all named after Nathan Ridley Gunne, the commander of the United Space Command's fleet during the Terraformer assault on Sol and the one who destroyed the Terran gate in Sol to save his people.
 The term "Argon" is a result of several centuries of lingual drift.

 - Standard Human Spaceship: Argon fighters look like dieselpunk Space Planes.
 Larger ships transition from this to boxy capital ships.

 Homeworld: !Ni-!Sha-!La/Nishala, Eo system (known as Kingdom's End by the Argons)

 A peaceful aquatic race somewhat resembling squid.
 They were discovered by the Argon following the First Xenon Conflict, where they were embroiled in a war against the invading Split.
 The Argon intervened on their behalf and ever since there has been close friendship between the Boron and Argon.

-- Bizarre Alien Sexes: Male, female, and Lar.
-The presence of a Lar is not necessary for reproduction, but it is beneficial.
+- Bizarre Alien Sexes: Male, female, and the extremely rare Lar.
+Lar are longer lived and extremely intelligent.
+They're also hermaphrodites and can mate with both male and female Borons.
 Lar are referred to with female pronouns and language.
 Lar also make up the majority of the government.